godatadriven/prod-ready-ml-template/README.md

 Since you're reading this, it means you've successfully gained access to this repo 🎉.
 Now let's get you all setup for the training.

-## Getting Started
+## Getting Startedpoetry config virtualenvs.in-project true

 We advise to walk through the following steps _before_ the actual training, so we can catch any potential problems in time.
 If you run into problems, please contact your trainer so that we can help out.

+To follow this training you have two options:

+### Following the training locally

-If you have a local Python installation and you can set up Jupyter and Poetry, you can just clone this repository.
-You will be able to follow the training using your own setup and the editor of your choice.
+If you are comfortable managing your local Python and poetry installations, you can follow the training using your own setup and the editor of your choice.

+You need to:
+1. Clone (you need to clone via ssh) or download this repo.
+2. Install Python with a version greater than `3.10`.
+3. Install poetry and configure `poetry config virtualenvs.in-project true`.

+### Using Codespaces

 Alternatively, we provide a _devcontainer_ that spins up a virtual environment with everything ready for the training using VS code as an editor.
 The steps to set this up are: